Adelboden-Lenk, Switzerland: Family Ski Guide

 ☕What Can You Do Off the Slopes?

-Adelboden-Lenk after skiing is exactly what you'd hope a Bernese Oberland village would be: quiet, walkable, genuinely charming, and early to bed.
-If you need thumping après-ski bars and late-night pizza by the slice, this isn't your place.
-If you want your kids zonked out by 8:30pm after a day of sledding and fondue, with nothing louder than cowbells and the occasional church bell to wake them, you've found it.
-That's the deal, and for families, it's a feature, not a bug.
+By 6pm the village is quiet enough to hear cowbells.
+Adelboden-Lenk after skiing is exactly what you hope a Bernese Oberland village would be: walkable, charming, and early to bed.
+If you need thumping apres-ski and late-night pizza, this is not your place.
+If you want kids zonked out by 8:30pm after sledding and fondue, you have found it.

 When to Go